sydalwedaie/Academic-Writing-Workflow-Using-Obsidian-and-Pandoc/README.md

 Note the following

 - A fenced block is created by wrapping the content in triple colons (`:::`).
-- A custom style is set to make the figure block flush left, otherwise it will output is normal text (indented).
+- A custom style is set to make the figure block flush left, otherwise it will output as normal text (indented).
+- You can use the automatic cross-reference functionality, using the `[@prefix:label]` syntax, or manually insert a number.
 - Observe the blank lines between the 4 components.
 This is mandatory to have them ouput on seperate lines.
 - Do not write an `Alt` text for the image (inside the brackets).
 Pandoc will output this as a caption below the image, which is not an APA standard.